 Why You Should Visit Cuba!

-Few nations across the world have the same aura and mystic ring to it as Cuba.
+Few nations across the world have the same aura and mystic ring to them as Cuba.

 Apart from the interesting facts about Cuba, I also have lots of information and humble advice on how to survive, thrive, and fall in love with Cuba when you visit.